Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 sending multiple audio frames in less frequent batches, effectively reducing the audio framerate proportionally.
-This comes at a performance cost as well as less “responsive” audio relative to the simulation, and some projects may prefer to accept the occasional first audio frame drops and leave *Audio Subframes Per Frame* at *1*.
+This comes at a performance cost as well as less “responsive” audio relative to the simulation, and some projects may prefer to accept the occasional first audio frame drops and leave *Audio Frames Per Update* at *1*.

-For scenarios where the main thread framerate outpaces the audio framerate, but sampling consumes a large amount of time, it may instead be preferred to begin sampling an audio frame earlier than normal.
+For scenarios where the main thread framerate outpaces the audio framerate slightly, but sampling consumes a large amount of time, it may instead be preferred to begin sampling an audio frame earlier than normal.
 Setting *Lookahead Audio Frames* to a value of 1 or greater will accomplish this.
+While this increases audio latency, it does not introduce a performance cost.

 ### Optimizing Clips for Performance